Table of contents

 - lack of red blood cell production

-- high rates of red blood cell destruction
+- high rates of destruction of red blood cells

 The most common cause of anemia is not having enough iron.
-Iron is needed to make enough hemoglobin, the oxygen-carrying protein inside of red blood cells.
+People need iron to make enough hemoglobin, the oxygen-carrying protein inside of red blood cells.

 Some patients may have conditions that make them more susceptible to iron-deficient anemia: